ashwinschronicles/ashwinschronicles.github.io/content/Engineering/BMS/Article1/Kaynes report 8f5f3fd08a764efe8f8e2e7b7ef051cf.md

  The data presented here was  collected as a part of study based Internship at Kaynes Technology, Mysore.

-Most of the data here is my notes on the text book "Battery Management Systems, Volume I & II" by Gregory L. Plett along with his course.
+Most of the data here is my notes on the following resources:

+*   "Battery Management Systems, Volume I & II" by Gregory L. Plett along with his course.
+* "Advances in Battery Technologies  for Electric Vehicles" (Woodhead Publishing Series in Energy: Number 80)
+* "ELECTRIC VEHICLE BATTERY SYSTEMS" by Sandeep Dhameja
+* "Battery Reference Book" 3e by T.R Crompton.